 Date and Time

 Meetings usually include recent cave trip reports, announcements of future trips, discussion of local, regional, and national caving activities, and a program, usually photos, a video, or a speaker on some aspect of caving.
-After the meeting, you can usually find us eating pizza and discussing caves at La Hacienda tavern in nearby Somerville.

 Several times per year, the grotto holds rope-climbing and rappelling practice and training sessions at local cliffs.
 The modern methods used to traverse vertical passages in caves are called Single Rope Techniques (SRT), to distinguish them from older methods that used an additional “safety” rope, which became obsolete after nylon ropes became available.
 Caving SRT is somewhat different from rope work in other sports, such as rock climbing, so we recommend that members attend at least one vertical practice before joining a trip to a vertical cave.
 Novice vertical practices are often held at College Rock, in Hopkinton, MA, or the famous Quincy Quarries, which are accessible from public transportation.
-For more advanced training, we often visit Crow Hill Cliff, in Leominster State Forest, near Fitchburg, Mass.
+For more advanced training, we visit Crow Hill Cliff, in Leominster State Forest, near Fitchburg, Mass.
 This is about a 90 minute ride from Boston, but offers a 105 foot free drop, the highest in the area, and extensive views of Mt.
 Wachusett and the Eastern Massachusetts landscape.